slep2-0/MyOS/README.md

 **The developer branch of this repository is always the most updated one, with the newest commits and features, [check it out.](https://github.com/slep2-0/MyOS/tree/developer)**

+**There is also a website that gets updated once in a million years (doxygen) (its broken, just use the developer branch), I updated it last at: December 16th, 2025. [link that will hack your computer](https://slep2-0.github.io/MyOS/)**

 MatanelOS is a 64-bit SMP Compatible Operating System built from scratch, inspired by Windows kernel architecture.
 It features preemption, IRQLs, DPCs, paging, dynamic memory (PFN DB, pools), and a fully-fledged VFS (currently FAT32), and a scheduler that supports multiprocessing.
 This project is for educational purposes and low-level OS experimentation.

 ---